coredns/coredns/plugin/cache/README.md

   available.
 When this happens, cache will attempt to refresh the cache entry after sending the expired cache entry to the client.
 The responses have a TTL of 0. **DURATION** is how far back to consider stale responses as fresh.
 The default duration is 1h.
+* `addkey` adds the listed **METADATA** to the cache key when writing and reading from cache.
+This has the effect of partitioning responses

 ## Capacity and Eviction